Last Updated on April 22, 2025 by Maged kamel

 The final value of Ix at the cg is equal to the value of ix about the base minus the product of the trapezium area by the square of y bar distance.

-From the estimated data we have Ix equals 36 ft4, while the area of the trapezium equals 15 ft2.
+From the estimated data, we have Ix equal to 36 ft4, while the area of the trapezium equals 15 ft2.
 The y bar of the trapezium is equal to 1.3 ft.
-Apply the expression for Ixcg we can get the value of 10.65 ft4.
+Applying the expression for Ixcg, we can get the value of 10.65 ft4.

-The radius of gyration at the Cg is equal to the square root of Ixcg/area and can be found as equal to 0.843 ft.
+The radius of gyration at the Cg is equal to the square root of Ixcg/area and is equal to 0.843 ft.

 Derive a general expression for Ix at the Cg value.